Similar Jobs

 In this role, you will:

-Manage complex, shifting calendars for 2-3 executives, filtering requests, aligning with strategic priorities, and ensuring leadership focuses on high-leverage activities
+Manage complex, shifting calendars by filtering requests, aligning with strategic priorities, and protecting time for high-leverage activities

 Coordinate global travel and distributed operations across Boston and San Francisco

-Lead SF office events and coordinate west coast regional meetings, client dinners, and conferences
+Lead SF office events, regional meetings, client dinners, and conference logistics, including vendor sourcing and budget management

-Provide coverage and support for the CEO's EA; travel occasionally (3-5 times per year) for events
+Provide backup coverage for the CEO’s EA; travel occasionally (3–5 times per year) for events

 Must-have:

-Strong business context awareness (understanding the "why" behind meetings, not just logistics)
+Strong business context awareness: you understand the “why” behind meetings, not just logistics, and can flag when priorities conflict

 Event planning and vendor management experience